raiguard/phantom.kak/README.md

 ###### [Usage] | [Documentation] | [Contributing]

-> Seamless integration of phantom selections for [Kakoune].
+> Seamless integrate phantom selections in the existing command set of [Kakoune].

 ## Installation